JessicaAseyeBeks1/pase-week-1/README.md

 # pase-week-1
-Ghana Tech Lab Training week 1 project
+Ghana Tech Lab Training week 1 project.
+Kindly, use live server to run this code.